 We contacted Nick initially through BookYourHunt.com and used that as our primary communication source.
 We switched to using WhatsApp the day before our arrival.

 Nick did a great job of keeping in touch and updated.
-In fact, he is the one that pointed out that South African airlines were having trouble.
-And suggested we might want to rebook British Airways for the flight from JNB to Port Elizabeth.
+He is the one that pointed out that South African airlines were having trouble.
+And suggested we might want to rebook British Airways for the flight from JHB to Port Elizabeth.

 Nick was standing outside the arrival doors when we got there, helped us with our bags, and drove us to the lodge.

 It was a tremendous 2-hour drive, although it rained most of the way there.
-We were able to ask questions, understand the daily routine, and just get acquainted.
+We could ask questions, understand the daily routine, and get acquainted.

 Nick was easy to talk to and didn’t seem the least bothered by getting peppered with questions by enthusiastic rookies!